 (1.36)

-The variable t underlies the student’s t-distribution.
-With this substitution, a normalized representation that can provide a confidence interval based on the number of measurements can be provided.
+The variable t underlies the Student’s t-distribution.
+This substitution can subsequently provide a normalized representation and a confidence interval based on the number of measurements.
 The factor s/√N characterizes the empirical standard deviation of the mean and results in a consideration of the estimation uncertainty.

-Confidence intervals can be described with the table below, which considers the number of measurements N as an additional parameter.
-For the Gaussian PDF, the table describes the connection between the number of standard deviations u or um between the expected value and the boundary of the confidence interval and the corresponding area, i.e., the probability that a measured value will be located within this interval.
-The table of the student’s t-distribution works differently—the value of the factor t as defined in equation 1.36 is read out as a function of the number of measurements and a defined probability.
+Confidence intervals are presented with the table below, which considers the number of measurements N as an additional parameter.
+For the Gaussian PDF, the table describes the connection between the number of standard deviations u or um within the expected value and the boundary of the confidence interval and the corresponding area, that is, the probability that a measured value will be located within this interval.
+The table of the Student’s t-distribution works differently—the value of the factor t, as defined in Eqn.
+1.36, is read out as a function of the number of measurements and a defined probability.
 Similarly, the factor t describes the distance between the empirical mean and the boundary of the confidence interval in a number of empirical standard deviations, leading to a dimensionless representation.
-The additional uncertainty caused by the estimation of µ and σ are considered (Parthier, 2008).
+The additional uncertainty caused by the estimation of µ and σ is considered (Parthier, 2008).

-Two-Sided Confidence Intervals of the Student’s T-Distribution
+Two-Sided Confidence Intervals of the Student’s t-Distribution